Ratimon/haskell-abstract-algeba-practice/README.md

 17. Let our set be all 3 bit binary numbers (a set of cardinality 8).
 Let our possible binary operators be bit-wise and, bit-wise or, bit-wise xor, bit-wise nor, bit-wise xnor, and bit-wise nand.
 Clearly this is closed because the output is a 3 bit binary number.
 For each binary operator, determine if the set under that binary operator is a magma, semigroup, or monoid.

 > **Answer**

+Let's analyze each binary operator in turn:

+**Binary Operator: Bit-wise AND**

+- **Closed:** The result of bit-wise AND between two 3-bit binary numbers is a 3-bit binary number.
+Hence, it is closed.

+- **Associative:** Bit-wise AND is associative since the order of operations does not matter.

+- **Identity Element:** There is no identity element (element such that a ⋆ e = e ⋆ a = a) in the set under bit-wise AND.

+Overall, the set under bit-wise AND is a magma.

+**Binary Operator: Bit-wise OR**

+- **Closed:** The result of bit-wise OR between two 3-bit binary numbers is a 3-bit binary number.
+Hence, it is closed.

+- **Associative:** Bit-wise OR is associative since the order of operations does not matter.

+- **Identity Element:** There is no identity element (element such that a ⋆ e = e ⋆ a = a) in the set under bit-wise OR.

+Overall, the set under bit-wise OR is a magma.

+**Binary Operator: Bit-wise XOR**

+- **Closed:** The result of bit-wise XOR between two 3-bit binary numbers is a 3-bit binary number.
+Hence, it is closed.

+- **Associative:** Bit-wise XOR is associative since the order of operations does not matter.

+- **Identity Element:** There is no identity element (element such that a ⋆ e = e ⋆ a = a) in the set under bit-wise XOR.

+Overall, the set under bit-wise XOR is a magma.

+**Binary Operator: Bit-wise NOR**

+- **Closed:** The result of bit-wise NOR between two 3-bit binary numbers is a 3-bit binary number.
+Hence, it is closed.

+- **Associative:** Bit-wise NOR is associative since the order of operations does not matter.

+- **Identity Element:** There is no identity element (element such that a ⋆ e = e ⋆ a = a) in the set under bit-wise NOR.

+Overall, the set under bit-wise NOR is a magma.

+**Binary Operator: Bit-wise XNOR**

+- **Closed:** The result of bit-wise XNOR between two 3-bit binary numbers is a 3-bit binary number.
+Hence, it is closed.

+- **Associative:** Bit-wise XNOR is associative since the order of operations does not matter.

+- **Identity Element:** There is no identity element (element such that a ⋆ e = e ⋆ a = a) in the set under bit-wise XNOR.

+Overall, the set under bit-wise XNOR is a magma.

+**Binary Operator: Bit-wise NAND**

+- **Closed:** The result of bit-wise NAND between two 3-bit binary numbers is a 3-bit binary number.
+Hence, it is closed.

+- **Associative:** Bit-wise NAND is associative since the order of operations does not matter.

+- **Identity Element:** There is no identity element (element such that a ⋆ e = e ⋆ a = a) in the set under bit-wise NAND.

+Overall, the set under bit-wise NAND is a magma.

+In summary:

+- Bit-wise AND: Magma
+- Bit-wise OR: Magma
+- Bit-wise XOR: Magma
+- Bit-wise NOR: Magma
+- Bit-wise XNOR: Magma
+- Bit-wise NAND: Magma

+None of these operators form semigroups or monoids since they do not have identity elements.